LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 i.e. The algorithm is

-1. Generate samples from a gaussian that is >= ARGUS for input values
+1. Generate samples from a Gaussian that is $\geq$ ARGUS for input values.
 2. Sample the same number of uniformly distributed values between 0 and 1.
-3. If the proposal distributions probability times the uniform sample is $$\leq$$ to the ARGUS pdf value for that input, accept it.
+3. If the proposal distribution's probability times the uniform sample is
+ $$\leq$$ to the ARGUS PDF value for that input, accept it.
 If not, reject it.
-    - This equivalent to accepting a sample with the probability $$PDF(x)/Proposal(x)$$.
-More on this in the math-y introduction
+    - This is equivalent to accepting a sample with the probability $$PDF(x)/Proposal(x)$$.
+More on this in the math-y introduction.

 Here's a GIF showing the process.